GavinHaLab/BLCA-subtype-evolution-paper/analysis/pyclone-vi_lichee/README.md

 Installed pyclone-VI and LICHeE, GATK, bam-read counts, Java, Python.

 ## Overview
-- Steps to run Pyclone-Vi and LICHeE
+- Steps to run Pyclone-VI and LICHeE
 - Scripts used in the analysis which are avaiable for reference/use

 ## Key Scripts